Legally valid in the EU

 Law of 21 July 2016

 Fully implements eIDAS into Belgian law.
-AES signatures are legally recognised.
+Electronic signatures are legally recognised and the SES threshold applies for most commercial contracts.

 Vertrauensdienstegesetz (VDG)

-The German eIDAS implementation act recognises AES signatures as legally valid for most documents.
+The German eIDAS implementation act recognises electronic signatures as legally valid for most documents.
+Written form exceptions still require QES.

 Evidential value in court